 We have a zero-tolerance policy for any hateful or illegal behavior, including harassment, discriminatory, derogatory, or racist behaviors that threaten the sense of dignity, well-being, and safety of our members.

 Since Chief was founded, we have been intentional about our leadership team representing the communities where we work and live.
 We believe it is imperative to have diverse perspectives at the decision-making table.
 Our team is our differentiator and strength.
-We are brought together by a shared belief in changing the face of leadership.
-Our team members' diverse lived experiences, knowledge, and perspectives bring an empathetic approach to help build and support the most powerful network of executives across the gender spectrum.
+We are brought together by a shared belief in our mission to maximize the impact of women executives.
+Our team members' diverse lived experiences, knowledge, and perspectives bring an empathetic approach to help build and support our network of executives across the gender spectrum.

 Some specific call-outs: